 North St. Paul Police Reserve Officers play an important role as volunteers to the department and the community.
 On average, they volunteer about 3,000 hours in any given year.
 Their presence equates to having two extra full-time officers on the street; increasing visibility in North St. Paul.
 During the course of a shift, reserves patrol streets and parks, provide assistance to motorists, perform business checks, transport and assist police officers in any way that is needed.

-Reserves also play an important role volunteering at community events, such as Night to Unite, Friday Night Car Show, Coffee with a Cop, Law Enforcement Torch Run, Lunch in the Schools and other community outreach events and activities.
+Reserves also play an important role in volunteering at community events, such as National Night Out, Friday Night Car Show, Coffee with a Cop, Law Enforcement Torch Run, Lunch in the Schools and other community outreach events and activities.

 The members of the Reserve Unit are also college students, members, and former members of the U.S. Military, business people, and individuals who want to give back to their community.
 Many prior members of the North St. Paul Reserve program have moved on to serve as full-time Police Officers in other departments.